joachimasare/tinyml-ondevice-sentiment/README.md

 `TinyBert_to_TinierBert.ipynb`: This notebook allows you to evaluate the loaded model, finetune it, fine-grain prune the model, conduct a sesnsitivity scan to determine optimal sparsity per layer, run k-means quantization on our model, and test how well doing both fine-grained pruning and k-means quantization work.

 `Distilled_TinyBert_to_TinierBert.ipynb`: This notebook does the same as `TinyBert_to_TinierBert.ipynb`, we have it here for the purposes of showing our results from pruning and quantizing our distilled model.
-The model that is outputtrf by
+The model that is outputted by
 `Task_Distilled_Model_Production.ipynb` is used in this notebook.

 `Channel_Pruning.ipynb`: This notebook allows our results for structured pruning to be reproduced.